GaneshArihanth/CivicMitra-Civic_issue_Reporting_Platform/complaint-registry/README.md

-# Blockchain Complaint Registry for MobilEASE
+# Blockchain Complaint Registry for Civic Mitra

-This module adds blockchain-based complaint registration to the MobilEASE application, providing an immutable record of complaints and their status.
+This module adds blockchain-based complaint registration to the Civic Mitra application, providing an immutable record of complaints and their status.

 ## Features